wp-plugins/3d-wp-tag-cloud-m/readme.txt

 == Changelog ==

+= 2.3 =
+1. Added a new shape: DNA.
+2. Added an option for Minimal Number of Tags in the Cloud.
+3. Improved Balls Shape function.
+4. Updated to Graham Breach's Javascript class TagCanvas v.
+2.7.

 = 2.2 =
 1. Added new types of content: Current Page/Post Links and Custom HTML container (div, table, ul etc.).